-If you are making a report about the general manager, you should make your report to the Mayor.
+If you are making a report about the General Manager, you should make your report to the Mayor.
 The Mayor is responsible for:

-- Deciding if a report is a public interest disclosure - Determining what needs to be done next, including referring it to other authorities - Deciding what needs to be done to correct the problem that has been identified.
+- deciding if a report is a public interest disclosure - determining what needs to be done next, including referring it to other authorities - deciding what needs to be done to correct the problem that has been identified - dealing with disclosures made under the Council's Code of Conduct in accordance with the Council's adopted Code of Conduct procedures

-The Mayor must make sure there are systems in place in Council to support and protect staff who report wrongdoing.
+The Mayor must make sure there are systems in place in Council to support and protect people who report wrongdoing.